 Belver Dam in the Tagus river

 On Saturday our son went flying for his flight training.
 Veleda and René stayed in Ponte de Sor town.
-When he returned, we picked him up at the aerodrome and then went to town for diner.
+When he returned, we picked him up at the aerodrome and then went to town for dinner.

 From Ponte de Sor to Viseu